infinitesum/obsidian-emoji-selector/README.md

 A: For a quick introduction, recommended reading: [Learn Regex the Easy Way](https://github.com/ziishaned/learn-regex).

 ### Q: How to add custom emoji packs?
-A: In plugin settings, add the emoji pack JSON file path to "OWL Emoji Pack Address".
+A: In plugin settings, add the emoji pack JSON file path to "OWO Emoji Pack Address".
 Find emoji packs at [emoticons.hzchu.top](https://emoticons.hzchu.top/).

 ### Q: Quick insert not working?
 A: Make sure "Enable Quick Input" is enabled in settings.